JanIzmer/Credit_Scoring_Project/README.md

 ### 6. Model Training
 - Trained a LightGBM model on engineered features.
-- Handled class imbalance using SMOTE.
 - Performed train-test split.
 - Optimized hyperparameters using Optuna.
 - Selected the best probability threshold for classification.

 ### 7. Model Testing and Evaluation
 - Evaluated model performance using ROC-AUC, F1-score, Precision, and Recall.
-- Analyzed feature importance and SHAP values for interpretability.
+- Analyzed feature importance for interpretability.

 ## Results
 - Best model: `LightGBM` with ROC-AUC = 0.86,